stared/old-blog-gridsome-pre-2024/content/blog/gridsome-original/2023-05-31-genesis-az-by-gpt/index.md

 GPT-3.5 is stubborn - it is hard to move forward once it gets an answer (even if wildly incorrect).
 GPT-4 is much better at collaborating - it will try to apply your suggestions.
 If you point to an error, it will admit it and attempt to make suitable changes.
 Very often, it takes a few iterations to get a suitable result.

-See also my previous blog posts [DALL·E 2 and transcendence - generating esoteric images with AI](https://p.migdal.pl/blog/2022/07/dall-e-2-and-transcendence/) (2022).
+See also my previous blog post: [DALL·E 2 and transcendence - generating esoteric images with AI](https://p.migdal.pl/blog/2022/07/dall-e-2-and-transcendence/).